99codes/laravel-meeting/README.md

 }
 ```

+### Participant

-**Participant**: allowed to join a meeting, the model must implement the following interface, trait and the `getEmailAddress`, `getFirstName` and `getLastName` methods:
+Allowed to join a meeting, the model must implement the following interface, trait and the `getEmailAddress`, `getFirstName` and `getLastName` methods:

 ```php
 namespace App\Models;